Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Statement of main results

-\begin{remark} Comparing the estimate in \eqref{tail_prob} with the sharp large deviation estimate for the projection of an i.i.d.\ sum on to the $\mathfrak{I}^n = (1,1,\ldots,1)/\sqrt{n}$ direction given in ~\eqref{BRR}, we see that $\den_a$ here plays a role similar to $\sigma_a \tau_a$ in \eqref{BRR}.
-On the other hand, the additional constant $\kappa_a$ in \eqref{tail_prob} arises due to the geometry of the domain $\bDpa$ defined in~\eqref{def-doma} and the fact that we obtain this estimate by considering first a two-dimensional sharp large deviations.
+\begin{remark} Comparing the estimate in \eqref{tail_prob} with the sharp large deviation estimate for the projection of an i.i.d.\ sum onto the vector $\mathfrak{I}^n = (1,1,\ldots,1)/\sqrt{n}$ given in ~\eqref{BRR}, we see that $\den_a$ in \eqref{tail_prob} plays a role similar to $\bar{\sigma}_a \tau_a$ in \eqref{BRR}.
+On the other hand, the additional constant $\kappa_a$ in \eqref{tail_prob} arises due to the geometry of the domain $\bDpa$ defined in~\eqref{def-doma} and the fact that we obtain this estimate by reformulating it in terms of a two-dimensional problem.
 From a technical point of view, the additional $\theta^n$-dependent terms $R^n_a(\theta^n)$ and $C^n_a(\theta^n)$ arise because we are considering (quenched) sharp large deviations of a vector $\Snp$ whose independent summands are not identically distributed under $\PP_\theta$ on account of the different weights arising from the coordinates of $\theta^n$.
-From their exact definitions given in~\eqref{Rn} and~\eqref{def-cnhessn}, it is easy to see that both terms would vanish if we considered $\theta \in \SS$ such that $\theta^n = \mathfrak{I}^n = (1,1,\ldots,1)/\sqrt{n}$. \end{remark}
+From their exact definitions given in~\eqref{Rn} and~\eqref{def-cnhessn}, it is easy to see that both these terms would vanish if we considered $\theta^n \in \SS^{n-1}$ with identical weights such as $\theta^n = \mathfrak{I}^n = (1,1,\ldots,1)/\sqrt{n}$. \end{remark}